ephe-meral/ephe-meral.github.io/_posts/2016-02-10-dependency-injection-considered-harmful-stupid-part-2.markdown

 Alright, this concludes my little rant about dependency injection and object orientation.
 If you'd like to read more about the design approach used in this article, I'd recommend looking into entity-component-systems, which is covered in great detail and with loads of examples by Adam on [his blog](http://t-machine.org/index.php/category/entity-systems/).

+And in case you are wondering what the entity-systems topic has to do with this post: What we created here is the beginning of a component (the datastructure) and two systems operating on that component (the modules for walking and feeding) - a Hobbit entity for example might consist of several such components, usually tied together only by the same entity ID.